Peaked cap: China

-Members of the People's Liberation Army also wear a peaked cap, with the design influences from the former Soviet Union.
-However, since from 2007, PLA started to change to adapt the Type 07 Service Uniform, the new uniform retains peaked cap but the style is more like the US and Commonwealth peaked cap instead of the Soviet style caps.
+Members of the People's Liberation Army also wear a peaked cap, with design influenced by the former Soviet Union.
+However, since from 2007, PLA started to change to adapt the Type 07 Service Uniform, the new uniform retains the peaked cap, but styled more like US and Commonwealth peaked caps.

 Denmark

-In Denmark, the use of peaked cap has seen a gradual decline from official uniforms, but it is still used in the ceremonial uniforms the general corps of the Army, officers of the Airforce, officers of the Navy, the police and fire department.
+In Denmark, the use of the peaked cap as part of official uniforms has gradually declined, but it is still used in the ceremonial uniforms of the general corps of the Army, officers of the Air Force and Navy, the police, and the fire department.

 Germany

 Peaked caps were first issued to German Landwehr troops during the Napoleonic Wars known as the Wachstuchmütze and made from oil cloth, since these were cheaper and easier to maintain than the heavy leather shakos and elaborate tailcoats worn by the British, French and Russian armies.
 The Prussian army was also the first to adopt the frock coat, so officers would not soil their dress uniforms on campaign.